 You will want to sprinkle the top keyword throughout the post you write, as well as including all the other keywords on your list once or twice.
 Don’t worry about keyword density; just use the keywords when you can, where they make sense.

-If you use an SEO plugin like Yoast SEO – which you absolutely should – you should also use the top keyword there.
+If you use an SEO plugin such as Yoast SEO – which you absolutely should – you should also use the top keyword there.
 The Yoast plugin will offer additional suggestions for optimizing your post.